AdityaK011/k8scope/README.md

 # KubeLens

-> Natural language Kubernetes debugging via MCP — ask questions about your clusters directly from Claude or Cursor.
+> Natural language Kubernetes debugging via MCP — ask questions about your clusters directly from Claude Code or Cursor.

 ## What it does

 KubeLens is an [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server in Go that exposes read-only Kubernetes APIs as LLM-callable tools.
-Connect it to Claude Desktop or Cursor and debug your clusters in plain English — no kubectl flags, no API group lookups.
+Connect it to Claude Code or Cursor and debug your clusters in plain English — no kubectl flags, no API group lookups.

 **Example queries:**
 - *"Why are my pods crashing in the payments namespace?"*